joeyfivecents is a brand of storied jewelry and accessories created by Susan Forker.

 Formerly, I was a film & video editor and used pictures and sound as a means to tell a narrative.
 Although I now create with different media, it's still about telling a story.

-My 'joey' line draws inspiration from the past, but is presented in a modern context that feels playful and familiar.
-All of my work features selectively culled and curated original vintage paper imagery that I carefully cut, seal and preserve in layers of resin.
-Using mixed metal bezels, repurposed vintage chain, beads and findings that I forage from flea markets and favorite online sources, I create delightfully minimalist to knockout multi-layered statement pieces that are one-of-a-kind.
+My line of jewelry and accessories draws inspiration from the past, but is presented in a modern context that feels playful and familiar.
+All of my finished work features selectively culled and curated original vintage paper imagery that I carefully cut, seal and preserve in layers of resin in my home studio.
+Using mixed metal bezels, repurposed vintage chain, beads and findings that I forage from flea markets and favorite online sources, I create delightfully minimalist to knockout multi-layered statement pieces that are all one-of-a-kind.
 For me, the hunt for unique components and long forgotten ephemera is what drives my design.
 Each finished work honors the stories of the images and materials used, but presents a new narrative that touches on nostalgia and reminiscences while emphasizing reuse and eco-fashion.
-Additionally, I also create unisex belt buckles that feature larger scale vintage images repurposed from authentic sewing patterns, wallpaper and book covers that are playful and nostalgic, some with a hint of kitsch.
+Additionally, I also create unisex belt buckles that feature larger scale vintage images repurposed from authentic sewing patterns, wallpaper and obscure pulp fiction book covers that integrate colorful pattern and whimsy, some with a strong dose of kitsch.

 Want to know more about my studio and process?
 I was honored to have been featured on Etsy's blog series 'Inspiring Workspaces' - find the story here: